-Water from the wells is filtered naturally underground, then further treated to protect the distribution system.
+Water from the wells is filtered naturally underground.
+The Cedar Heights wells' water is then disinfected before it is delivered to the distribution system.

 Cryptosporidium

 The EPA requires public water systems that use surface water sources to monitor for Cryptosporidium.
 This is a microbial pathogen found in lakes and rivers throughout the U.S. that can cause gastrointestinal illness if consumed.
 Aquarion continues to meet or exceed state and federal health and treatment standards.
 In addition, there are no reported cases of waterborne disease due to Cryptosporidium in Aquarion Water Company's drinking water.